MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-job-queues-schedule-tasks.md

 > [!NOTE]
 >  When you schedule a document for posting and the posting process begins, the posting routine is automatically configured to time out within two hours if the posting routine stops responding for any reason.

-You set up this use of the job queue in the **Sales & Receivables Setup** window or the **Purchases & Payables** window, respectively.
+You set up this use of the job queue on the **Sales & Receivables Setup** page or the **Purchases & Payables** page, respectively.
 On the **Background Posting** FastTab, you choose the **Post Documents via Job Queue** check box and then fill in the relevant information.
 Here you can also use the **Job Queue Category Code** field to run all job queue entries with that code.
 For example, you can use  a **SalesPost** category that filters to all sales orders that match any job queue that has the same category code.

 > [!IMPORTANT]
 >  If you set up a job that will post and print documents, and the printer displays a dialogue box, such as a request for credentials or a warning about low printer ink, your document is posted but not printed.
 The corresponding job queue entry eventually times out and the **Status** field is set to **Error**.
 Accordingly, we recommend that you do not use a printer setup that requires interaction with the display of printer dialogue boxes in conjunction with background posting.